cmcilhenny/cmcilhenny.github.io/_posts/2014-06-26-what-is-nodejs.md

 * Node allows you to build scalable network applications using Javascript on the server-side.
 * Node is a command line interpreter for JavaScript.

-### Helpful snipits of info
-	* Ryan Dahl is node's origin author
-	* Node was itially released in May of 2009
-	* Node is written in C, C++, JavaScript
-	* Visit the node website at nodejs.org

 ### Node in the real world